TimonLevy/Networking/Bigous Protocolous.md

 ### HOW DOES IT WORK?
 FTP operates as a kind of abstraction between the user typing service specific, both hosts using the service will have a `protocol interperter (PI)` of either a cient or server type and a `protocol data transfer process (DTP)`.

 The service allows the user to type in commands on the service specific terminal application after connecting to the server.
 The commands are global to all machine platforms, and are not OS dependant.
-Like: `mkdir` to create a directory, `bye` to disconnect from the server ,`help` that calls small Noam for help, USER to send username and PASS to send password.
+Like: `mkdir` to create a directory, `bye` to disconnect from the server ,`help` that calls small Noam for help, `USER` to send username and `PASS` to send password in order to authenticate.

 > #### `Commands`
 >